NiklasDerEchte/Cloud2Mesh-Docs/docs/usage.rst

    ros2 run ros_tcp_endpoint default_server_endpoint --ros-args -p ROS_IP:=0.0.0.0

-Launch the ROSUnityRenderer application on Unity and connect to the endpoint.
+Launch the ROSUnityMeshViz application on Unity and connect to the endpoint.

 ..
-   1. Launch the ROSUnityRenderer application on your HoloLens.
+   1. Launch the ROSUnityBIRPMeshViz application on your HoloLens.
    2. Connect to the `ROS2 <https://github.com/ros2/ros2>`__ topic where the meshes are published.
    3. Observe the real-time visualization of meshes in the AR environment.